-Multifuel Grate
+Static Grate

-This stove is fitted with a versatile multifuel riddle grate with suitable air slots to burn most fuels.
-When burning coal type fuels it is important to riddle the fire well where required to de-ash regularly, to ensure that the primary airflow is not impeded, as a build-up of ash when burning coal can damage the cast iron grate.
-The fire is riddled by moving the primary air control quickly backward and forwards by inserting the hook end of the tool provided into the "R" on the riddle handle.
-A build up of ash when burning wood will not usually harm the grate and indeed wood burns better on a bed of wood ash building up.
+This stove is fitted with a versatile static grate with suitable air slots to burn the recommended fuels.
+A build-up of ash when burning wood will not usually harm the grate and indeed wood burns better on a bed of wood ash building up.
 Excessive wood ash build up is not to be recommended however as this would decrease the size of the firebox and consequently decrease the amount of fuel that can be put in the stove.